ahf/onion-vim/README.markdown

 Some features includes:

-- We introduce the concept of "onion flavored C code" (filetype `onion-c` in Vim) which allows us to specialize syntax highlighting and indentation of various Tor specific details in the code.
+- We introduce the concept of "onion flavored C code" and "onion flavored Rust code" (filetype `onion-c` and `onion-rust` in Vim) which allows us to specialize syntax highlighting and indentation of various Tor specific details in the code.

-- When creating a new C source, C header, or "changes" file we automatically fill out the new file with a somewhat sensible template.
+- When creating a new Rust, C source, C header, or "changes" file we automatically fill out the new file with a somewhat sensible template.

 - We enable Doxygen syntax highlighting in onion flavored C code by default.